 All About Garden ponds

 Whether you build it yourself or get help, a garden pond is a great addition to the garden.
-It’s a cliché but true, the gentle trickle of a waterfall and movement of light on water is very relaxing.
+It’s a cliché but true: the gentle trickle of a waterfall and movement of light on water is very relaxing.
 Garden ponds are attractive and a veritable magnet for wildlife.
-A pond looks good even in the winter when most pond plants die back and the images centre and far right show, the same pond in winter and summer.
+A pond looks good even in the winter when most pond plants die back.

 A pond is a haven for wildlife and as the pond gets established, so does the wildlife.
-Frogs, newts, hawkers and dragonflies are attracted along with bats, many birds and if you are lucky, maybe even a kingfisher.
+Frogs, newts, hawkers, and dragonflies, as well as bats, many birds, and if you are lucky, maybe even a kingfisher, are attracted to the pond.

-The images below show the wildlife you can expect to be attracted to your garden pond; these images are all of my own garden pond and show how wildlife is encouraged into a garden by the presence of a pond.
-Ponds give hours of interest as there is always something interesting to see.
+The images below demonstrate the wildlife that your garden pond can attract.
+Ponds give hours of interest, as there is always something interesting to see.
 In March the frogs turn up to serenade and spawn, in late August/ September is watching Hawkers buzzing the pond, stopping, weaving and chasing each other in a flight reminiscent of a World war 1 dog fight.
 And then the Hawker stops; hovers close and eyeballs you out of curiosity and then is off again in flight, round and around the pond.
 Better than telly.

 And twice I have spotted a Kingfisher.